|Map of Yamato state|

 The emergence of such powerful clans is evidenced by the increased elaboration of their burial mounds in comparison with the Yayoi period.
 Burial sites in the Kofun period illustrated a segregating of the workers and elite of the community.

-The mounds took on a new shape, a "keyhole" design, were larger in size, and were surrounded by moats.
+The burial mounds took on a new shape, a "keyhole" design, were larger in size, and were surrounded by moats.
 By the fifth century it was evident that the power of the Yamato clan had increased.
 These huge tombs represented the power of the Yamato aristocracy, holding swords, arrowheads, tools, armor, and all the signs of military might.

 Only religious and ceremonial items had been placed in earlier burial mounds.
 As Yamato had increased the contact with mainland Asia, the items in the burial tombs reflected their power and influence.
 Besides the military items, there were such things as gilt bronze shoes and gold and silver ornaments.